Last Updated on February 22, 2023 by Mary Pressler

 |Commercial Midstream HVAC Program||Air conditioners (split & packaged), air-source heat pumps (split & packaged), PTAC, PTHP|

 Commercial Solar Photovoltaic Program

-The 2021 program is receiving applications from January 27 to April 16.
+The 2023 Solar Incentive Program opens for applications on February 6.
 To be eligible, commercial solar power systems must meet the following requirements:

 - There must be no solar panels already operating in the property.

-- The solar project must be installed in an existing building – new constructions are not eligible in the 2021 program.
+- The solar power system must be installed in an existing building.

-Generally, these incentives are provided through approved solar installers, and not directly to Oncor customers.
-However, companies can get incentives directly if they can demonstrate the technical capacity to install and manage a solar power system.
+These incentives are provided through approved solar installers such as Pro Star Energy, and not directly to Oncor customers.
+However, companies can get incentives directly if they demonstrate the technical capacity to install and manage a solar power system.
 The company must also have an Electrical Contractor License or Master Electrician License.

 For more information regarding solar benefits from Oncor, contact ProStar Energy.
 From conception, to financing to installation, ProStar does it all.